sbuora/Developing4Fun/readme.md

 # Developing for fun

-This repositories should contain all the resources used in my online training courses as well as some other didactic resource.
+This repository contains all the resources used in my online training courses and the source code used for my blog.

 Website: www.developing4fun.com
+YouTube Channel: www.youtube.com/channel/UCFEVuSDfTrz9Ofr5k1F2ajw